Meaher State Park

 Meaher State Park is a public recreation area located on Big Island, an island at the north end of Mobile Bay that lies within the city limits of Spanish Fort, Alabama.
 The state park occupies 1327 acre along the shoreline of Ducker Bay, at the junction of Mobile Bay and the Mobile-Tensaw River Delta.
 It is surrounded by wetlands of the Mobile Bay estuary.
 The park is accessed from Battleship Parkway, known locally as the "Causeway," and is managed by Alabama Department of Conservation and Natural Resources.

 History

 The park opened in 1989.
 The land was donated to the state for public recreational use by Augustine Meaher, for whom the park is named.
 Augustine Meaher was a descendant of Timothy Meaher, who illegally smuggled 110 African men, women, and children into Mobile Bay on the schooner Clotilda in 1860.
 He was charged with smuggling but was not convicted.

 Awards

-In September 2020, Meaher State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.
+In September 2020, Meaher State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler's Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.

 Activities and amenities

-The park features an interpretive boardwalk through the wetlands, picnic area, boat ramp, fishing pier, two cabins, and a camping area with 56 individual campsites.
+The park features an interpretive boardwalk through the wetlands, picnic area, boat ramp, kayak launch, 300 foot fishing pier, eight cabins, and a camping area with 118 individual campsites.